CaptCorpMURICA/100DaysPython/Module3/Day42/README.md

     3. The program should pull at least the address, cost, tax information, and any photos.
     4. The results should be written to a file and an email should be sent to confirm the number of houses identified.
     5. This should be able to able to distinguish between a new house and a house already captured by the program.
 Only add the new houses to the file.
+    6. Add the homes to a PowerPoint deck for easy review.
 3. Update the [log file](../../log.md) with what you have learned today.